MrCliff/rgb-led-controller/README.md

 ## Installation

-First you need Node.js and npm package manager, which comes with Node.js.
+First you need Node.js and npm package manager.

 To install the program just run `npm install`, while in the root directory of this program.
 You also need to copy/rename the _config_example.js_ to _config.js_ and insert your own Blynk authorization key in the file.